mkshaw/r2mlm/cran-comments.md

 New submission

 This is my first CRAN submission.

+* Possibly mis-spelled words in DESCRIPTION:

+    Sterba (12:16, 21:46)

+Sterba is the last name of one of the authors of this package and a paper referenced in the documentation.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.